indexmod/archive/about.md

 ---
-title: About Indexmod Encyclopedia
+title: Indexmod Encyclopedia
 permalink: about
 layout: default
 ---

-# About
+# Indexmod Encyclopedia

 The aim of Indexmod Encyclopedia to simplify wiki syntax for a pretty and light format.
 Following checklist explains few steps of creating and editing beautiful articles in Indexmod Encyclopedia.